Portfolio · 2026 Boston → Vancouver

 Read the full chapter →

 How I work.
-Human-centered, in practice — not on a slide.
+Human-centered, in practice rather than on a slide.

 01